simonzg/docs/mining.md

 ### Requirements

-There are three things required to run Meter nomp: Node.js, Redis, and a connection to a coin daemon on the Meter Network, which is a Meter full node that monitors transactions on both the Meter PoW and PoS chains.
+There are three things required to run Meter nomp: Node.js, a database (Redis or MySQL), and a connection to a coin daemon on the Meter Network, which is a Meter full node that monitors transactions on both the Meter PoW and PoS chains.

 On the testnet, coin deamons have already been setup by the Meter team.
 Normally a pool operator would setup its own coin daemon, and this will be possible in the future.